 Shar’s journey toward home birth midwifery started almost two decades ago when her son was born at Elizabeth Seton Childbearing Center.
 That profound experience led her to become a childbirth educator and doula, and later a labor & delivery nurse.
 During this time Shar worked with a home birth practice as a birth assistant as well as continuing doula work.
-After becoming a midwife Shar worked as a staff midwife at Brookdale Hospital for four years then went on to join an established home birth practice for a year before partnering with Carol Bues and establishing MCNYC in 2013.
+After becoming a midwife in 2008, Shar worked as a staff midwife at Brookdale Hospital for four years, She then went on to join an established home birth practice for a year before partnering with Carol Bues and establishing MCNYC in 2013.

 Nicole holds a MA in International Affairs from the New School, BA in Human Rights and Political Studies from Bard College, and worked in policy and advocacy for five years at Doctors Without Borders/Médecins Sans Frontières (MSF) prior to starting her nursing career.
 She also served as a birth and postpartum doula in New York City before becoming a midwife.
 She currently lives in Brooklyn, NY and grew up in rural Vermont.